Anisotropic correlation functions as tracers of central galaxy alignments in simulations: Acknowledgements

 \section{Acknowledgements}

+The authors wish to thank the anonymous referee for his/her report that helps us to improve this manuscript.
 FR and MM thanks the support by Agencia Nacional de Promoci\'on Cient\'ifica y Tecnol\'ogica, the Consejo Nacional de Investigaciones Cient\'{\i}ficas y T\'ecnicas (CONICET, Argentina) and the Secretar\'{\i}a de Ciencia y Tecnolog\'{\i}a de la Universidad Nacional de C\'ordoba (SeCyT-UNC, Argentina).
 MCA acknowledges financial support from the Seal of Excellence @UNIPD 2020 program under the ACROGAL project.
 FR would like to thank Rocío Rodríguez and Santiago Díaz for their help in producing a graphic to make our work clearer.